bdickason/bdickason.com/posts/strength-based-teams.md

 Your strengths give you energy.
 Your strengths make you happy.
 When you play to your strengths, people can't stop talking about how much value you add.
 It's like you have a superpower.

 My strengths are zero to one product strategy and deeply understanding people.
 I wield these to build great early stage products and coach PM’s to help reach the next level in their careers.
 I value ruthless prioritization, caring deeply about quality of life, and justice.
-When you combine all of these together, you get Brad.
+When you combine all of these together, you get brad.

 I've made the mistake of focusing on execution-heavy projects, growth teams, or areas that don't need strategy work.
 I struggle on these types of projects and burn out quickly.